'Strategic' or 'misguided'? Toppling of statues sparks latest debate on Madison protests

-The destruction comes amid a national reckoning over police brutality and systemic racism toward Black people following the killing of George Floyd by a Minneapolis cop.
+The destruction comes amid a national reckoning over police brutality and systemic racism toward Black people following the death of George Floyd while in Minneapolis police custody.
 Local leaders in other cities have removed statues of Confederate soldiers and other symbols of slavery and racism in recent weeks.

-Both statues have since been recovered, and a Monona woman who raised money in the 1990s to create the "Forward" replica pledged Wednesday to again fundraise for the statue's survival.
+Both statues have since been recovered, and a Monona woman who raised money in the 1990s to create the “Forward” replica pledged Wednesday to again raise funds for repairs and reinstallation of the statue.

 Protesters defended their toppling of the statues, framing their actions as a “strategic” move to force politicians and the public to pay attention to problems and inequities that have persisted for centuries.